 And then mercifully it ends.

-I hated these characters, they are all scum, but most of all I hated Bradley Coopers Balls (you have no idea how much I liked writing that, indeed how apt) He has such a smugness about him and his Balls is such an odious character and so jarring, shoehorned into his own film, because a simple Hitchcock cameo isn't enough for old Braders, oh no, he's wants his own role crammed into the film to break up the sheer monotony of the whole goddam self-serving, self-important, pretentious bollocks.
+I hated these characters, they are all scum, but most of all I hated Bradley Coopers Balls.
+He has such a smugness about him and is such an odious character, so jarring, seemingly shoehorned into his own film, because a simple Hitchcock cameo wasn't enough for old Braders, oh no, he's wanted his own role crammed into the film to break up the sheer monotony of the whole goddam self-serving, self-important, pretentious bollocks.
 Arnett is a good comedian but this film seems to hog-tie him, he's best when he's being ott and seeing him here meek and almost pathetic makes his Alex an unlikeable lead, not the same for Laura Dern, who seems to be having a bit of a career resurgence of late, and about bloody time!
 A damn fine actress, her character is by far the most interesting and entertaining.

-But as for the film, it's boring, up it's own arse.
-And about as funny as an actual divorce.
+But as for the film, I found it dull and rather 'meh', plus it's up its own arse too much.
+There are some nice moments, but it's too safe and about as funny as an actual divorce.

 6/10